Viir/bots/guide/eve-online/eve-online-anomaly-ratting-bot.md

-# EVE Online anomaly ratting bot
+# EVE Online Anomaly Ratting Bot

 This bot uses the probe scanner to warp to anomalies and kills rats using drones and weapon modules.